challiwill/meteorologica/README.md

 [service_account_credential](https://cloud.google.com/storage/docs/authentication#service_accounts).
 Provide a path to the file as an environment variable.

-Also provide the bucket that holds the billing files.
+You must provide the bucket that holds the billing files.
 Files are assumed to have the format `Billing-YYYY-MM-DD.csv`.

 ```
 GOOGLE_APPLICATION_CREDENTIALS=./path/to/service_account_credential.json